New Jack: Other media

-In the video game ECW Anarchy Rulz, New Jack's theme song was rerecorded by Bootsy Collins with unique lyrics, unlike every other character's theme, which consisted of cover versions of their real themes.
+In the video game ECW Anarchy Rulz, New Jack's theme song was rerecorded by Bootsy Collins with unique lyrics; this was unlike every other character's theme, which consisted of cover versions of their real themes.
 The real theme ("Natural Born Killaz") could not be featured; copyright issues from their record labels wouldn't allow it.
 New Jack was featured in the 1999 wrestling documentary Beyond the Mat.
 In addition, he appeared in the television series Early Edition on May 6, 2000, as a biker in the episode "Mel Schwartz, Bounty Hunter".
-He was also featured in the video game Backyard Wrestling 2: There Goes the Neighborhood.
-New Jack is also the subject of an episode of the documentary series "Dark Side of the Ring".
+He was also featured in the video games Backyard Wrestling 2: There Goes the Neighborhood and WWE 2K25 (the latter as downloadable content).
+New Jack is also the subject of an episode of the documentary series Dark Side of the Ring.
 The hour-long episode debuted on Vice on March 31, 2020.

 New Jack is referenced in the 1996 Weezer single "El Scorcho", with the line "watchin' Grunge legdrop New Jack through a press table".
 He is also referenced by Harlem rapper Smoke DZA on his album Rugby Thompson.

-Along with indie wrestler Jay Lover, New Jack made a guest appearance on the May 9, 2013 episode of The Daily Show, in a segment entitled "Stay Out Of School."
+Along with indie wrestler Jay Lover, New Jack made a guest appearance on the May 9, 2014, episode of The Daily Show, in a segment entitled "Stay Out of School."